vigneshavm/Interview-questions/mongoDB.md

 ---

-## 6. What Are Some Performance Tuning Techniques in MongoDB?
+## Performance Tuning Techniques in MongoDB?

 **Tips:**
 - Use proper indexes